Addictions and how do they influence our lives

 C.G.
 Yung

-Pete Rose, greatest ever baseball hitter was banned form entering the Hall of Fame because of gambling addiction.
+Pete Rose, the greatest ever baseball hitter, was banned from entering the Hall of Fame because of gambling addiction.

-There is an asterix next to Barry Bonds’ all time home runs record because of allegations of steroids use.
+There are asterisks next to Barry Bonds’ all time home runs record because of allegations of steroids use.

 Lance Armstrong was stripped of his seven “Tour de France” trophies after it was found out he was using illegal drugs.

 Harsh punishments.
-They put entire life’s accomplishments in question.
+They put an entire life’s accomplishments in question.

-Any physician coming to the hospital after having a few drinks is being put under scrutiny and his license can be revoked, if this will continue.
+Any physician coming to the hospital after having a few drinks is being put under scrutiny, and his license can be revoked if this continues.

 It wasn’t like that in the past.

-John L. Sullivan was probably the greatest American boxer during bare-knuckles and later on gloved boxing era.
+John L. Sullivan was probably the greatest American boxer during the bare-knuckles and later on gloved boxing era.
 His reign was 10 years long.
-Boxing at that time was a savagery where there were no rules, anything went and the fight was finished when one of boxers couldn’t get up from the floor.
+Boxing at that time was a savagery where there were no rules, anything went, and the fight was finished when one of the boxers couldn’t get up from the floor.
 His fight with Jake Kilrain lasted more than two hours and took 75 rounds for him to win.
-Sullivan was a heavy drinker and when he appeared clear eyed before one of his fights New York Times announced “Sullivan Is Sober” and run it as a headline story.
-He earned close to $1 million during his careerand died from consequences of drinking with only a few bucks in his pocket.
+Sullivan was a heavy drinker and when he appeared clear eyed before one of his fights, the New York Times announced “Sullivan Is Sober” and ran it as a headline story.
+He earned close to $1 million during his career and died from the consequences of drinking with only a few bucks in his pocket.

 Then there were writers.
 The God’s of American Literature: Ernest Hemingway, F. Scott Fitzgerald, Tennessee Williams, John Cheever, Raymond Carver and John Berryman.
 All described in a book by Olivia Laing “The Trip to Echo Spring: on Writers and Drinking”.
-From myself I would add Truman Capote.
-“Four or five of the eight American born writers, who won Nobel Prize in literature were alcoholics” (Henry Allen, WSJ).
+From myself, I would add Truman Capote.
+“Four or five of the eight American-born writers, who won the Nobel Prize in literature, were alcoholics” (Henry Allen, WSJ).

 Write drunk, revise sober.